thewtex/thesis/plaque_strain/plaque_strain.rst

   absolute principal strain, d) maximum shear strain, e) total strain energy, and f) distortional energy.

-It is well know that calcific plaques are associated with high acoustic attenuation and that they are extremely hard.
-The high attenuation explains the acoustic shadowing on these images of the left side of Subject 158.
+It is well known that calcific plaques are associated with high acoustic attenuation and that they are extremely stiff.
+The increased attenuation explains the acoustic shadowing on these images of the left side of Subject 158.
 As the displacement vectors indicate in |shadowing|\ a), this plaque undergoes a torsional motion when subject to the pressure pulse.
 Very little strain occurs in the highly calcified region that causes the shadowing.
-In other areas of the the plaque that appear to have heterogeneous calcification, very high strains occur.
+In other areas of the plaque that appear to have heterogeneous calcification, very high strains occur.
 Examination of the strain time series suggests that this may result from a combination of heterogeneous calcification, morphology, and hemodynamics.